How Flat Organizations Align Without Bosses

 Panelfisa is a flat organization, consisting of a network of self-managing teams.
 These teams are highly autonomous.
 Importantly, there is no formal hierarchy between them.

 The teams vary in size, and are usually small with (ideally) 3 to 15 employees, depending on circumstances.
-Average team size is six people, and all team members are an important part of the whole.
+The average team size is six people, and all team members are an important part of the whole.

-Teams regulate their own activity, establish their own objectives, make their own decisions, distribute tasks within the team, and organise their work schedules and vacations.
+Teams regulate their own activity, establish their own objectives, make their own decisions, distribute tasks within the team, and organize their work schedules and vacations.

 Teams also have a high level of autonomy.
-Teams should self-organise, choose the people who lead them, establish team roles, hire new people when needed, and coordinate with other teams and partners.
+Teams should self-organize, choose the people who lead them, establish team roles, hire new people when needed, and coordinate with other teams and partners.

 Team representatives